-SOLO DIVISIONS … Kindergarten/1st grade, 2nd grade, 3rd grade, 4th grade, 5th grade, 6th grade, 7th grade, 8th grade, 9th grade, 10th grade, 11th grade, 12th grade Seniors only .
+SOLO DIVISIONS … Kindergarten/1st grade, 2nd grade, 3rd grade, 4th grade, 5th grade, 6th grade, 7th grade, 8th grade, 9th grade, 10th grade, 11th grade, 12th grade.

-- Those studio soloists wishing to compete for the title of “Utah Solo Champion” must be living within the state boundaries of Utah and must be entered in the appropriate age division at the time of the competition.
-Those studio soloists wishing to compete for the title of “Idaho Solo Champion” must be living within the state boundaries of Idaho and must be entered in the appropriate age division at the time of the competition.
+- Those studio soloists wishing to compete for the title of “Studio Solo Champion” must be living within the state boundaries of Utah and must be entered in the appropriate age division at the time of the competition.

 - Music can NOT have vulgar or inappropriate words/language in it.
 There will be a 2 pnt. penalty given per infraction.

 - Please make all music choices and costumes choices Age Appropriate and in good taste.